Frequently Asked Questions - FAQ

 On the Admissions page, click on your program for a checklist of procedures and instructions on how to apply.

-After completing the online application and submitting all application materials you will be contacted to schedule an admissions interview.
-This is the final step before your application is sent to our admissions committee for an admissions decision.
+After completing the online application and submitting all application materials you will be contacted to schedule an admissions interview for the Doctor of Ministry or the Doctor of Philosophy degrees only.
+An interview is not required for the Master's degree programs.
+This is the final step before your application is sent to our admissions committee for an admissions decision for doctoral programs.

 Visit the Degrees page for information on all of the School of Divinity's degree and non-degree programs.